Angelos Evert: Biography

 He was born in Athens, the son of the Gendarmerie Major Miltiadis Evert.
 His family was of Bavarian origin, having come to Greece with its first king, the Bavarian prince Otto.
 After Law studies in the University of Athens, Angelos Evert joined the Gendarmerie as an officer in September 1915.
 He was transferred to the Cities Police in 1929, and became Police Commissioner of the Athens branch in September 1941, a few months after the country was overrun by the Germans.

 During the course of the occupation, Evert and the German Sicherheitsdienst jointly provided protection to illegal casinos and gambling establishments operating throughout the country.
-Both received kickbacks for their services while the lion's share of the profits were used to pay the salaries of collaborationist spies.
+Both received kickbacks for their services while most of the profits were used to pay the salaries of collaborationist spies.
 Following the end of the occupation Evert assisted the authorities in the capture and imprisonment of 48 underground casino owners.

 Over the next few years he was active in several fronts, supporting the Resistance and maintaining contacts with the Greek government in exile at Cairo, all the while cooperating with the German occupation authorities in the hunting of communists.
+Germans, suspecting his involvement, dismissed him in July 1943, but he was reinstated following reactions from the police force.
 He also participated in the rescue of several Jewish families from Athens, for which he was later honoured as a "Righteous among the Nations".
 On 3 December 1944, his policemen opened fire on a large pro EAM demonstration in central Athens, triggering the Dekemvriana clashes.

 He served as Chief of the Cities Police from 1951 until he was dismissed on 31 January 1955.
 He died of heart failure on 30 December 1970.
 His son, Miltiadis Evert, became a politician with the conservative New Democracy party, and served as Mayor of Athens in 1987–1989 and President of New Democracy in 1993–1997.

+Throughout his career, he received numerous medals and commendations, including the Legion of Honour and the Grand Commander of the Order of the Phoenix with swords.